 Tip 5: Create an elevator pitch for your company

+This is the most important out of the 5 Tips for growing your business startup.
 At some point, it might seem like you are always pitching your new company and describing its capabilities and purpose to others.
 Even a casual dinner with friends might turn into an impromptu pitch session.
 That’s why it’s important to have an elevator pitch ready – usually a 30- or 60-second summary of what your company does, why it’s unique, and what you have planned for the future.
 That’s a very short period of time, of course, but it can really help to focus your thinking.
 The term is actually a reference to a hypothetical business situation in which you happen to get in an elevator with an important person (such as a potential investor), and you only have a very limited period of time in order to make an impression before that person steps off the elevator.
 If you only had 60 seconds, what would you tell Bill Gates or Elon Musk about your company if you ran into them at an Orlando hotel?

 These five 5 Tips for growing your business startup cover some of the most important areas – marketing, strategy and financing – for any new startup.
 Master these 5 Tips for growing your business startup, and you could be well on your way to driving the next stage of growth at your new startup company.